Physics help from experts.

 a. at rest on a table.

-b. being pushed with constant velocity along a rough horizontal surface.
+b. being pushed to the right and having a constant velocity along a rough horizontal surface.

-c. being pushed and speeding up along a rough horizontal surface.
+c. being pushed and speeding up to the right along a rough horizontal surface.

-d. sliding freely along a rough horizontal surface and slowing down.
+d. sliding freely to the right along a rough horizontal surface and slowing down.

 3. Draw a free body diagram of a brick on a rough sloped surface and

 a. at rest.

 4. A 2.8-kg book resting on a surface inclined at 32º above the horizontal.
 Find the normal force exerted on the book.